andrewjamesford/andrewford-co-nz-11ty/content/articles/shop-nextjs-stripe-display-products/index.md

 When loading the page for your shop locally you should now see a list of products available like the following:

-{% image "./content/articles/shop-nextjs-stripe-display-products/shop-with-products.png", "Products listed" %}
+{% image "./shop-with-products.png", "Products listed" %}

 Our products are displaying now because we used `getServerSideProps` to retrieve the products server side.
 The product information is retrieved before rendering and served server side (information will be displayed even if JavaScript is disabled).
 Great for search engines to be able to index your products.

 Next, we will add the cart and purchase functionality so someone could buy one of our products.

-{% include "seriesstripenextjs.liquid" %}
+{% include "promos/seriesstripenextjs.njk" %}